 Web security and safety from hackers has never been as important as it is today.
-With so many people buying and selling online, as well as providing a lot of personal information to do these things, having a website that people can trust is one of the most important things you can do.
-In today’s world, the internet makes it easy for us to do a lot of things online.
+With so many people buying and selling online, as well as providing a lot of personal information to do these things, having a website that people can trust is one of the most essential things you can do.
+In today’s world, the internet makes it easy for us to do many things online.
 Unfortunately, this influx of technological advances gives cyber hackers and other bad guys even more opportunities to steal.

 While it may be annoying to wait for an update on your software to complete, it’s essential that you do this to establish safety from hackers.
 Often an update becomes necessary because the developers of the software have discovered security holes, or new guidelines for websites.
 New versions of the software will close these holes, keeping your safety from hackers trying to gain access to your information top priority.

 The reasoning behind this is simple.
 Longer codes, with a wider variety of characters, and upper and lower case letters, are harder to crack, even for an attack program, let alone protecting your safety from hackers.
 It’s not impossible, but it will take hacking programs much longer to figure out longer and more complicated passwords.